Burning wood for heat, when burnt responsibly on a high efficiency Stovax stove, offers a natural and sustainable off-grid solution to home heating.

 If there is any green colour visible or bark is hard to peel, the log is not yet dry.

 There are many different types of wood that all burn differently and have various qualities.
-For example, softwoods like SEDA and pine create shorter burning, more intense fires whilst hardwood such as oak and cherry beech burn slower longer (more effective for colder evenings).
+For example, softwoods like cedar and pine create shorter burning, more intense flames whilst hardwood such as oak and cherry beech burn slower longer and are more effective for colder evenings.

-Do not burn construction timber, painted, impregnated / treated wood, manufactured board products or pallet wood.
+Never burn construction timber, painted, impregnated / treated wood, manufactured board products or pallet wood.
 These can release harmful fumes and may also damage your appliance.

 For further advice and information, speak to your local Stovax retailer.